shomal/100-days-of-code/log.md

 **Thoughts** Spent some time working out making the image responsive and used a Bootstrap template for timeline to modify it to my own liking.
 Happy to submit through the first project.

 **Link to work**: [Tribute Page](https://shomal.github.io/tribute-page/)

+### Day 3: October 7th, 2021

+**Today's Progress**: Started on next project - Survey Form

+**Thoughts** Since I did the web design principles course just over a week ago, I went back to re-do them to refresh memory on form elements and validation.
+Spent some time with W3School and Google articles on best practices for html form validation.
+Created a base html file with some skeleton code.

+### Day 4: October 8th, 2021

+**Today's Progress**: Continued on with Survey Form project

+**Thoughts** Continued adding the various form elements.
+Looked up on W3School on other types of form elements available.
+Felt a bit stuck on getting the multi-text area working today.

 <!---
 **Link(s) to work**